Hans Schmidt (priest): Ordination

 Bishop Georg Heinrich Maria Kirstein, the Roman Catholic bishop who ordained Schmidt to the priesthood in Mainz, Germany, on December 23, 1906.

 Hans attended seminary in Mainz from 1901 to 1904 but struggled to follow the rules.
 He was told repeatedly that if he did not change his behavior he would be asked to leave.
 When it came time for his class to be ordained, Hans was told that he would not be ordained due to an "unbalanced mind."

-From there, Hans went to the University of Munich and studied philosophy for approximately one year.
+From there, Hans went to the Ludwig-Maximilians-Universität München and studied philosophy for approximately one year.
 Some of the theology faculty at the university were connected to the Seminary at Freising, Germany, and he lived there for a while.
 This made him want to be a priest even more so he decided to forge a Doctorate of Philosophy for himself while "channeling" the appropriate faculty.
 He had the official school seals created so the document looked legitimate.
 He took this document back to Bishop Kirstein at the Seminary in Mainz in 1906 to show him he had done well for himself since leaving in 1904.
 He was able to convince Bishop Kirstein to ordain him.

 Schmidt was ordained by Bishop Kirstein of Mainz on December 23, 1906.
 In a later conversation with Manhattan psychiatrists, he recalled "The Bishop ordained me alone.
 I do not like to speak of it.
 The real Ordination took place the night before.
 St. Elizabeth, she ordained me herself.
 I was praying at my bedside when she appeared to me and said, 'I ordain you to the priesthood.'
 There was light during her appearance.
 I told no one.
 I thought it best to keep it to myself.
 They would make fun of me.
 They always made fun of me for these things.
 They always expect others to do as they do.
 God speaks to different people in different ways."